Tauranga fatal police shooting: Ministry was supporting family

 Tauranga Mayor Tenby Powell has met with the family of the man in a show of support.

-Mr Powell said he met with the man's sisters and a brother at the police station on Monday morning, and they were very upset.
+Powell said he met with the man's sisters and a brother at the police station yesterday morning, and they were very upset.

 "It's just tragic circumstances.
 I visited them to make sure that they know we cared and that we're deeply concerned for them and to make sure that they were doing well as could be, and to reinforce to them that we're here to support them in any way they need," he said.